caseycui/FollowMe/writeup.md

 Finally, the number of decoder layers match that of encoder layers, and we concatenate the layers which have the same dimensions.

+The purpose of decoder layer is to translate the probability of the 'categorized' smaller image back to the original image, by interpolating the probability back into original pixel space.
+In this case, it is done through upscaling.
+This is not accurate, as we have previously lost information during encoding, therefore, we use some sort of bypass layers to bypass the less encoded layers to the decode layers to compensate for the information loss.

 #### 3. Network parameters
 ##### Network Depth